hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `tenant_id` - The tenant id of the system assigned identity which is used by primary components.

+* `user_assigned_identity_id` - The ID of the User Assigned Identity which is used by primary components.
+This value will be empty when using system assigned identity.

 ---

 The `kubelet_identity` block exports the following: